Dino-Club/DinoWorld-Modpack-1.7.10/README.md

 The modpack will be available on CurseForge, but for now, will be available on GitHub.
 We are also working on a custom launcher that will auto-update your modpack (and launcher) for you.

 ## Installation
 For those with vanila launcher, make sure to have [Forge 1.7.10 Latest](https://files.minecraftforge.net/maven/net/minecraftforge/forge/index_1.7.10.html) installed, then download `Mods_for_Vanilla_Launcher-x-x-x.zip` and extract its content into `/.minecraft`.
-(This will work the best if you have multiplie instance of Minecraft and uses launcher like MultiMC).
-But if you are using PURE vanilla launcher, please backup your Minecraft files before using our modpack.
+(This will work the best if you have multiple instance of Minecraft and uses launcher like MultiMC).
+But if you are using ***PURE*** vanilla launcher, please backup your Minecraft files before using our modpack.

 For those with Twitch/Curse/etc launcher, you should download `DireClanMC-x.x.x.zip`.